terebentina/sco.js/README.md

 For extensive documentation and examples, check out http://terebentina.github.io/sco.js

+## Looking for maintainers

+The default branch was created for bootstrap 2.
+There's a bs3 branch where I adapted some of the tools to work with bootstrap 3 but it's not complete.
+Bootstrap 4 is now close to release.
+I moved away from jQuery lately and I don't have time to maintain this.
+I am happy for any PR requests and maintainers to take over.
+Let me know if you're interested.

 ## Quick start

 You can get started by choosing one of the following options: